TroutTrout

 The Cybersecurity Maturity Model Certification (CMMC) is particularly relevant for defense contractors.
 Training should ensure operators understand:

-• The importance of maintaining robust security controls
+• The importance of maintaining effective security controls

 • How to implement and document these controls effectively